ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ## Decentralize your data, website or app
 By doing so, you increase availability in case your server run into an issue, your ISP is unhappy with what you publish, or a hostile government forces it to take it down.
 You will also decrease load time for your swarm-connected users, and natively enable you app to work offline or on local networks.
 Depending on your app, your users can also reduce their storage requirements and download time thanks to native deduplication and caching.
 If hosted on the Ethereum Name System, users of the IPFS Companion or Metamask browser extensions will find it no matter what.
+Remember that your user will always be able to use the gateways such as IPFS website's or CloudFlare's (https://www.cloudflare.com/distributed-web-gateway/) to access your app with unmodified browser if needed.

 ### Resources to do so